Takeme-Steph/Elementals_greybox/README.md

 To dive into Elementals, follow these simple steps:

-- Launch the game by executing the provided executable file or play it online using the link above.
+- Launch the game by executing the provided executable webgl build or play it online using the link above.
 - Utilize the following controls:
   - **W/A/S/D**: Move your character.
   - **Spacebar**: Jump.